zatrit/openmcskins/README.md

 * From [ely.by API](https://docs.ely.by/en/skins-system.html)
 * From [SimpleHTTP server](./server/) with an API similar to ely.by
 * From local storage
-* From Optifine capes system
+* From Optifine cape system

 ## How to configure this?